scriptype/Makefile-for-the-Front-End/readme.md

 node server prod
 ```

-then head over to `localhost:8989`
+When finished, head over to `localhost:8989`

 ## Notes